iamisha/Base_JavaScript/day-3/readme.md

 for example:

+var fname = "abc";
-var fname = "abac";
+var fname = "xyz";
-var fname = "xyz"; is allowed and it will not throw any error.
+is allowed and it will not throw any error.

              but